Frequently Asked Questions

 How long may I access the data?

-Initially, access to data for all projects is one year for students and two years for all other applicants.
+Initially, access to data for all projects is one year for students and two years for all other applicants conducting research at the BLS headquarters building.
+Initial access at the Federal Statistical Research Data Centers (FSRDC) is one year for all applicants.
 At the end of this time period, a researcher may submit a written proposal for an extension to continue to access the data.
 If resources are available, access may be granted for an additional time not to exceed another two years.
 If you anticipate needing access to BLS confidential data for more than four years, please contact the Restricted Data Access Administrator to discuss your project before you apply.

 Do I have to be a U.S. citizen to apply?

 No. Non-U.S. citizens are eligible if they are employed by a non-profit U.S. institution or a student at a U.S. college or university.
-All non-U.S. citizens must have a valid visa and a U.S. Social Security number in order to pass the required National Agency Check with Inquiries (NACI) background check and be issued an identification badge.
-For applicants approved for access at an FSRDC, there may be additional restrictions to meet the Census Bureau's Sworn Special Status (SSS) clearance requirement.
+All non-U.S. citizens must have a valid student or work visa.
+For applicants approved for access at an FSRDC, there may be additional restrictions to meet the Census Bureau's Sworn Special Status (SSS) clearance requirement including the requirement of a Social Security number (SSN).
 If you have questions about your eligibility, please contact the Restricted Data Access Administrator.

 Do I need to include any additional information in my application if I am a student?